 But seeing that it was going to be more complicated than I thought, I wondered if I was going to be wasting everyone's time.

 I knew that I learn things quicker if I'm able to build them on my own.

 Building the whole API, similar or part of it would be too big and time-consuming.
-And I would probably end up copy-pasting already existing code and learn nothing.
+And I would probably end up copy-pasting already existing code and learning nothing.

-So I started to exploring online what kind of API projects people were doing.
+So I started to explore online what kind of API projects people were doing.

 I then came across the Pokémon API by Paul Hallett.